atamalu/Intro-to-NFL-Data/Data_Acquisition.md

 Acquiring NFL Data
 ================

-Here are some methods of acquiring data:
+Here are some methods of acquiring data

 ## 1\. nflscrapR